 21st CSC

-Other
+Other Initiative

 Your performance measures are copied from your previous year’s application into your continuation request.
 If you made changes to your program, such as adding or changing grant-funded activities, or requesting additional slots or MSYs, you may need to revise your performance measures, To revise performance measures, “View/Edit” the performance measures that copy over from your original application, or add new performance measures.
 Note in the Continuation Changes field that you have updated your performance measures.